vsondergeld/vsondergeld.github.io/_pages/research.md

 "Gender Differences and Stereotypes in Media Coverage of Company Board Members", draft available upon request.

 "Meet my Family: The Effect of Female CEOs’ Newspaper Coverage on Financial Decision Making", with Lavinia Kinne.

-"Gender and the Gendered Language on German #EconTwitter", with Clara Schäper.

 "Gender-inclusive language in German companies: a sign of active gender equality efforts or pinkwashing?", with Samira Ochs, Carolin Müller-Spitzer and Katharina Wrohlich, pre-registered in OSF registries.